 II.
 General duties and responsibilities of Editorial Board

-- The main standards relied on by the journal «Information Technologies and Learning Tools» are those developed by the Committee on Publication Ethics (Committee on Publication Ethics) in the United Kingdom, by the publisher Elsevier (Netherlands), and other editorial associations and information systems.
+- The main standards relied on by the journal «Information Technologies and Learning Tools» are those developed by Committee on Publication Ethics (United Kingdom), by the publisher Elsevier (Netherlands), and other editorial associations and information systems.